joleitner/foobar-webshop/README.md

 # FooBar Webshop

-### By 'joleitner'

 This project is demonstrating the successful implementation of a cloud-based webshop for the so called 'FooBar GmbH'.
 It uses the latest version of Next.js 13 as the frontend, and Nest.js as the backend.
 Both are written in TypeScript.

-The webshop is deployed to the HM vcluster and is accessible at: https://jonasleitner-webshop.lab.kube.cs.hm.edu.
-(Inside the HM network)
+The webshop was developed for a study project and got deployed on the kubernetes vcluster of the university of applied sciences Munich.

 | **Technical requirement** | **Path / folder**                                                 |
 | ------------------------- | ----------------------------------------------------------------- |